preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Card View
 *****************************************

-The People Rollup and Page Rollup blocks have a new card based view that can be configured based on your needs.
+The People Rollup and Page Rollup blocks have a new card based view that can be configured based on needs.

 .. image:: designupdates-page-cards.png